-However, seniors in Maine can still find affordable car insurance.
-Our guide provides tips on securing the cheapest rates for seniors in Maine and helps save on auto insurance premiums.
+But that doesn’t mean seniors can’t find good deals on car insurance.
+Our guide will help you find the cheapest rates for seniors in Maine and learn other ways to save on auto insurance premiums.

 Cheapest car insurance companies for seniors in Maine